ekjohnsonphd/pure_health_inequality/README.md

 # Pure Health Project Code

-This repository contains scripts that build and analyze cohorts of Danish adults aged 50–69 to predict mortality using national register data and machine learning.
+This repository contains scripts used to build and analyze cohorts of Danish adults aged 50–69 to predict mortality using national register data and machine learning.
 The workflow integrates R and Python scripts to prepare data, train models, and interpret results.

 ---